dcathcart/dx-cop/README.md

 }
 ```

+### Default configuration

+If the config file doesn't exist, the settings in the example above are used.
+The config file may also be incomplete; if any rulesets are missing, the default values are substituted in.

 ## Rulesets

 A ruleset is a collection of closely-related rules that are run together.
 There are currently a small number of rulesets, but the list is growing.

-### Record types: picklist values

-Examines record types & checks for picklist values that don't exist (or are inactive) in the corresponding picklist field definitions.

-### Record types: picklist names

-When you add a new picklist field to an object, Salesforce automatically adds a reference to that picklist to the metadata for every record type.
-This check ensures you remember to add the record type changes to git as well.

-### Lightning web components

-Checks `*.js-meta.xml` files for extra whitespace at the ends of lines.
-This can cause unexpected behaviour when you retrieve the same component after deployment; extra lines of whitespace can be inserted resulting in unexpected file differences.
+### Admin profile

+All objects and fields should be fully accessible to the System Administrator profile, e.g. for debugging & troubleshooting purposes.
+This ruleset ensures that:
+- there is an `<objectPermissions>` entry in the Admin profile for every custom object
+- there is a `<fieldPermissions>` entry in the Admin profile for every custom object field
+- every `<objectPermissions>` entry and every `<fieldPermissions>` entry has all permissions set to `true`
+- `<objectPermissions>` are sorted alphabetically by object name
+- `<fieldPermissions>` are sorted alphbetically by field name

 ### Email-to-Case settings

 Ensures you don't have the `<emailServicesAddress>` and `<isVerified>` fields stored in version control.
 These are specific to each environment and usually cause validation failures if you try to change them in a deployment, so it's best not to store them at all.

 Also ensures that `<routingAddresses>` are ordered by `<routingName>`.

+### Lightning web components

+Checks `*.js-meta.xml` files for extra whitespace at the ends of lines.
+This can cause unexpected behaviour when you retrieve the same component after deployment; extra lines of whitespace can be inserted resulting in unexpected file differences.

+### Record types: picklist names

+When you add a new picklist field to an object, Salesforce automatically adds a reference to that picklist to the metadata for every record type.
+This check ensures you remember to add the record type changes to git as well.

+### Record types: picklist values

+Examines record types & checks for picklist values that don't exist (or are inactive) in the corresponding picklist field definitions.

 ## Problem categories